 - In the Custom Values tab, enter possible choices.
 The display field will contain the option that is visible to your users.
 The value tab will contain the destination URL.

 - Full URL: http://www.yoursite.com/pages/choice1.html

 - Relative URL (both HTML pages are in the same directory): choice1.html

-- Next, you pass the Virtual field as a parameter.
+- Pass the virtual field as a parameter.
 Select the Advanced tab and enter the virtual parameter name in the On exit pass value to next page field.

-- You can configure what happens after the form is submitted.
-In this case, select Go to a new page as the destination and enter or insert the parameter name in Page URL.
-If you are using a relative URL, check Relative.
-Click Finish.
+- Configure the actions after the form is submitted.
+Select Go to a new page as the destination and enter or insert the parameter name in the Page URL.
+If you are using a relative URL, select Relative.